 Eventually you’ll be able to handle long days in the mountains with minimal to no fueling when the intensity is low.

-Eating right after your workout will speed your recovery.
+Eating within a 30 min ute window after your workout will speed your recovery.
 The standard recommendation is 300 calories roughtly split: 60/40 between carbohydrates/protein will go a long ways towards proper recovery.
 And take note: This is also true when you are actually climbing.
 Plan to consume a recovery snack as soon as practical when you arrive at that day’s destination.

 Fasted training is nothing new and nothing controversial, it’s been around the endurance world for decades and is well understood.
 For a greater understanding of how this works